Identify a Problem

 Test and Iterate

-While developing the application, there will be a constant cycle of building, testing, and iteration.
+, there will be a constant cycle of building, testing, and iteration.
 Have confidence that to organically build a strong healthcare application, this process is necessary.

 It is easy for users to know when they’ve had a bad experience.
 Map out the different ways this Mobile Health App will be utilized and test them with multiple devices and real-life patrons.
 As noted above, security and compliance must also constantly be tested as new features or adjustments can often require updates for security.